pasqal-io/qadence/docs/digital_analog_qc/pulser-basic.md

 The operation consists of moving _all_ the qubits to the `X` basis having the atoms' interaction perform a controlled-Z operation during the free evolution.
-And we can easily recreate this pattern using the `AnFreeEvo` and `AnRY` blocks.
+And we can easily recreate this pattern using the `wait` (corresponding to free evolution) and `AnalogRY` blocks with appropriate parameters.

 ```python exec="on" source="material-block" session="pulser-basic"
 from qadence import AnalogRY, chain, wait